The Definitive Guide to Responsive Search Ads

 The process of creating RSA is straightforward:

-5. Hover over your ad and click the pencil icon
+- Hover over the ad you want to update and click the pencil icon to edit.

 Analysing Your Responsive Search Ads Performance